jenny-s51/react-topology/packages/module/patternfly-docs/content/examples/TopologyDragDropDemo.md

   - These utilities will provide a `dragNodeRef`, which should be added to the outer element of the node, where users can click and drag.
   - `DefaultNode` accepts `dragNodeRef` and adds it appropriately.

 - Edges can be dragged in order to change the source and/or target of the edge by using either `withSourceDrag` and/or `withTargetDrag`.
   - These utilities will provide a `sourceDragRef` and a `targetDragRef`, which should be added to the respective terminals for the edge.
   - `DefaultEdge` accepts these utilities and adds them to the appropriate terminals.

+### Example

 ```ts file='./TopologyDragDropDemo.tsx'
 ```

-## Functions
+### Functions

-### withDragNode
+#### withDragNode

 ```noLive
 /**
  * Parameters: